UoA-CARES/cares_reinforcement_learning/docs/developer_guide/index.md

 This is where new learning methods are implemented.

 ### `networks/`
-The [networks](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/networks) folder contains the neural network components used by the algorithms.
+The [networks][networks-code] folder contains the neural network components used by the algorithms.
 Each algorithm typically has its own subfolder containing components such as actors, critics, encoders, mixers, or value networks.

 The `algorithm/` and `networks/` folders work closely together: